-Accelerated soil erosion has reduced agricultural production potential, increased production costs and degraded water quality in the North Central Region.
-This region has been repeatedly implicated as a major contributor to the Northern Gulf of Mexico hypoxia.
-The connection between soil erosion on agricultural lands and degraded water quality and lost production potential is unquestioned.
-However, knowledge of how much soil erosion is actually occurring and spatial distribution of soil erosion rates is very limited.
-Correcting a soil management problem that leads to excessive soil loss is much more likely if soil loss is quantified and/or expressed in ways stake holders understand and recognize and if management alternatives appropriate for the problem are identified.
+Accelerated soil erosion has reduced agricultural production potential, increased production costs, and degraded water quality in the North Central Region.
+While the connection between soil erosion, degraded water quality, and lost production potential is unquestioned, knowledge of how much soil erosion is occurring and the spatial distribution of soil erosion rates is limited.

 Iowa State University

 Access the project factsheet here.